 Making black garlic at home may sound like a lot of work, but with a crockpot and a few jars, it is relatively easy.
 Bear in mind that for full flavor, your crockpot will be in use for ten to 40 days.

 If having the benefit of incredible flavor wasn't enough to entice you, there are also many health reasons to eat black garlic.
 Black garlic is great for the immune system; it provides good cholesterol and antioxidants, fights cold viruses, and even helps your digestive tract.
 A true superfood!
 This guide will have you on your way to making one of the most delicious and hard-to-find ingredients in your very own home!

-Black garlic is caramelized garlic that take several weeks to make, but just a few minutes of prep time.
+Black garlic is caramelized garlic that takes several weeks to make but just a few minutes of prep time.
 All you will need is:

 - Some paper towels